bspeice/speice.io/_posts/2020-06-29-release-the-gil-pt.-2.md

 > Wall time: 705 ms
 > </pre>

+The elapsed ("wall") time is effectively the same as the time spent executing on the CPU ("user").

 However, if one thread unlocks the GIL first, then the threads will execute in parallel:

 ```python